kimfetti/kimfetti.github.io/_drafts/2019-08-05-matplotlib-updates.md

 ## Explore Color Options

-Matplotlib's [default colors just got an update][2] but you can still easily update them to make your plots more attractive or even to reflect your company's brand colors.
+Matplotlib's [default colors just got an update][2] but you can still easily change them to make your plots more attractive or even to reflect your company's brand colors.

 ### Hex Codes

 One of my favorite methods for updating matplotlib's colors is to directly pass [hex codes][3] into the color argument because it allows me to be very specific about my color choices.

 ```
-plt.scatter(..., color='#2E9336')
+plt.scatter(..., color='#009900')
 ```

 [This handy tool][4] can help you select an appropriate hex color by testing it against white and black text as well as comparing several lighter and darker shades.
 Alternatively, you can take a more scientific approach to choosing your palette by checking out [Colorgorical][5] by Connor Gramazio out of the Brown Visualization Research Lab.
 The Colorgorical tool allows you to build a color palette by balancing various preferences like human perceptual difference and aesthetic pleasure.